-Plants belonging to the Venidium genus are half hardy annuals that range in height from 45 to 60 cm.
+Plants belonging to the Venidium genus are half hardy annuals.
+They range in height from 45 to 60 cm (18 to 24 inches).

 Venidium have silver coloured lobed leaves and bloom in the summer carrying daisy like flowers of orange or yellow with black centres.